 Doubling Our Impact Around the Globe

-Our latest campaign resulted in more than $2.6 million U.S. in donations to charities around the world.
-In addition to raising awareness and funds for the United Way, the Pitney Bowes Relief Fund, and many other charities, teams also won grants for their local United Ways in recognition of superior campaign events that demonstrated the Pitney Bowes values of innovation, passion and collaboration.
+Our latest campaign resulted in more than $1.2 million U.S. in donations to charities around the world, thanks to employee pledges and matching gifts from the Pitney Bowes Foundation.
+In addition to raising awareness and funds for the United Way, the Pitney Bowes Relief Fund, Red Cross/Red Crescent Societies and many other charities, teams also won Foundation grants for their local United Ways in recognition of superior campaign events that demonstrated the Pitney Bowes values of innovation, passion and collaboration.